 Just as you need to train hard (intensity) and you need to do it often (consistency) – you also need to eat well and do it consistently.
 But, it doesn’t need to be chicken and broccoli eight times a day.
 You just need to implement a few healthy options, such as get your five a day, eat a healthy amount of protein, and cut out all the starchy and junk carbs.
 This little bit of advice will go a long way.

 When rehabilitating the quadriceps, they respond to a much greater variation in reps.
-This means using a variety of exercises such as step ups, squats, knee extension, squats, split squats and lunges.
+Experts at the famous reading physiotherapy clinic say this means using a variety of exercises such as step ups, squats, knee extension, squats, split squats and lunges.
 You also need to use a large variety of reps brackets for these exercises.
 So this means training anywhere from using singles to sets of 50 reps.
 For example.

 Also to re-build an injured or atrophied quads you have to use protocols that produce a lot of lactate, and you have to use heavy-load protocols.
 This could mean do 2 minutes of continuous squats with a heavy loads, or for anyone who is not quite as highly conditioned it could be 2 minutes of step up with 10kg dumbbells.